xenith-studios/ataxia/README.md

 ## Install ##

 First, install Rust.
-Ataxia is written to work with Rust 1.16, but it should work with most 1.x versions.
+Ataxia is written to work with Rust 1.19, but it should work with most 1.x versions.
 See: https://www.rust-lang.org/en-US/

 Once Rust is installed:

     $ make

 This will install all dependencies and build ataxia.
+(Make will automatically call cargo build.)

 Modify data/ataxia.toml